 Both the iX Theatre and Dean’s Gallery are open spaces and may be reserved only for public events.
 Programs held within spaces during regular hours of operations must be organized to accommodate and welcome both invited guests as well as other library patrons who might happen upon the event.

 The Dean’s Conference Room (room 325) is an enclosed space and may be used for more private events or programs designed to serve a limited number of participants.
+Please email Jeni Mills or call (816) 235-1531 for more information.
+Each request will be considered on a case-by-case basis.

 Organizers are solely responsible for funding all costs associated with the program.
 Organizers are responsible for publicity beyond that provided by the Libraries.
 See the publicity section of this document for more information.